In Norway, climbing mountains feels like the most natural thing to do — so why shouldn’t this also apply to buildings?

 The central chandelier is created of hand cast glass bars lit from behind by LED lights.
 When lit or turned of, it has a moon-like presence.

-In this house you will find both and since opening in 2008, The Norwegian National Opera & Ballet has been known for its variety.
+In this house you will find both, and since the opening in 2008, The Norwegian National Opera & Ballet has been known for its variety.

-The Opera House has a huge inner space, with spectacular designs, open to the public.
+The Opera House has a huge inner space with spectacular designs, that is open to the public.
 In order to create unusual surfaces, architects at Snøhetta worked with artists.

-One of many examples of astonishing design by different artists, is this perforated cladding created by artist Olafur Eliasson.
+One of many examples of astonishing design by different artists is the perforated cladding created by artist Olafur Eliasson.

-Come visit Oslo’s new building that was not particularly inspired by previously built landmarks, but rather by Norwegian nature.
+Come visit the building that was not particularly inspired by previously built landmarks, but rather by Norwegian nature.